Sanctions and Asset-Freezing

 8 Implementation

-of UK and EU blocking provisions
+of UK blocking provisions[34]

 (1) The